 To learn more about the problem of seagrass scarring by motorboat propellers and potential ways to address the problem, the park conducted a seagrass scarring mapping project.
-This study, using 2004 digital imagery that covered all of Florida Bay, found that Florida Bay seagrass scarring is widespread, with dense scarring found in shallow depths, near all navigational channel/access routes, and around areas most heavily used by recreational boats.
-In addition, scarring occurs when motorboat propellers dredge new channel/access routes or maintain unmarked human-made channel/access routes.
-Dense scarring is more common near marked and unmarked channel/access routes and shorelines.
+This study, using 2004 digital imagery that covered all of Florida Bay, found that Florida Bay seagrass scarring is widespread, with dense scarring found in shallow depths, near all navigational channels, and around areas most heavily used by recreational boats; in addition, scarring occurs when motorboat propellers dredge new channels or maintain unmarked man-made channels.
+Dense scarring is more common near marked and unmarked channels and shorelines.
 Substantially more scarring was identified in the study than in a previous statewide study conducted in 1995, and scarring may be increasing at specific Florida Bay sites.
-In 2006, higher resolution imagery was taken for Snake and Garfield bights.
+In 2006 higher resolution imagery was taken for Snake and Garfield bights.
 The results of both studies were combined into the complete peer-reviewed study "Patterns of Propeller Scarring of Seagrass in Florida Bay: Associations with Physical and Visitor Use Factors and Implications for Natural Resource Management" NPS 2008c).
 If higher resolution imagery had been available for all of Florida Bay, instead of for just Snake and Garfield bights, more scarring probably would have been documented.